 My birthday is December 28.
-When I was a kid, it would crush me to know that every year for my birthday, my grade school friends would be out of town traveling during Christmas Break, or busy celebrating the holidays with their families.
-In other words, I didn’t get to have any successful birthday parties.
-That is, until my mom allowed me to “change” my birthday and celebrate on my half birthday, June 28.
-This ushered in a new era for me — sleepovers, campouts, pool parties.
-I finally got to celebrate, have fun, and spend time outside with my friends.
-Those were the most memorable birthday parties of my childhood, when the late June sun didn’t sink until way past bedtime and we were too busy running around barefoot in the grass to sit down and eat cake.
+When I was a kid, it would crush me to know that every year for my birthday, everybody would be celebrating the holidays with their families, and I’d likely be stuck inside decorating a cake that none of my friends would ever see.
+I longed for a summer birthday, and its illustrious tradition of outdoor party games, campouts, and pool parties.
+My mom ultimately allowed me to “change” my birthday and celebrate on my half birthday, June 28, which ushered in a glorious new era for me.
+I finally got to play those classic outdoor games, have fun in the sun, and spend time outside with my friends.
+Those were the most memorable birthday parties of my childhood, when the late June sun didn’t sink until way past bedtime and we were too busy running around the backyard barefoot to sit down and eat cake inside.
 To this day, I still think of June 28 as my birthday.

-The moral of the story?
-Outdoor birthday parties are the best.
-That’s why we rounded up the 10 best outdoor activities you can organize for your kid’s next birthday party that will keep them happy, busy, and create memories that will last.
+The only downside to a summer birthday is that it can be harder to round up other kids with so many families off on vacation.
+So we’ve included a few helpful tips for planning ahead for a truly great outdoor birthday party.
+But first: the 10 best outdoor activities you can organize for your kid’s next birthday party that will keep them happy, busy, and create memories that will last.

 Who hasn’t fantasized at some point about being a ninja, a spy, a superhero, or all three?
 Take a few yards of string and loop them between trees (a “laser field”), put together a balance beam with a few two-by-fours, put a small kiddie pool beneath a rope swing for a water jump, use a few old big cardboard boxes and tape them together to make a tunnel, and get out some spare tires to make a classic tire run.
 No fancy frills, just mud and fun.
 Racing through obstacles (and getting a medal after completing the course) is the stuff that competitive kid dreams are made of.